DX-MONSTER/BookStack/dev/docs/development.md

 docker-compose run app php artisan list
 ```

-The docker-compose setup runs an instance of [MailHog](https://github.com/mailhog/MailHog) and sets environment variables to redirect any BookStack-sent emails to MailHog.
+The docker-compose setup runs an instance of [MailHog](https://github.com/mailhog/MailHog) and sets environment variables to redirect any App-sent emails to MailHog.
 You can view this mail via the MailHog web interface on `localhost:8025`.
 You can change the port MailHog is accessible on by setting a `DEV_MAIL_PORT` environment variable.

 ### Running tests